dineshkumar02/hammerpost/README.md

 ```

 This `HammerPost` will take care of applying these parameters and sending a restart signal to the remote PostgreSQL instance.
+`HammerPost` will send apply parameter, restart requests to `HammerPostAgent` which is running on the database instance.